laverdet/isolated-vm/README.md

 REQUIREMENTS
 ------------

-This project requires nodejs LTS version 10.4.0 (or later).
+This project requires nodejs version 10.4.0 (or later).

 Furthermore, to install this module you will need a compiler installed.
 If you run into errors while running `npm install isolated-vm` it is likely you don't have a compiler set up, or your compiler is